Email Processing in Lua

 "spam"—the message is spam;

-"virus"—the third-party heuristic analyzer has detected a virus in the message body;
+"virus"—a third-party heuristic analyzer has detected a virus in the message body;

 "bounce"—the message contains a report on a negative delivery (DSN) sent to the sender of the original message;